 Scientific Name: Ambystoma mexicanum

-Axolotls are salamanders, which are a type of amphibian.
+Axolotls are salamanders, a type of amphibian.
 But unlike other amphibians such as frogs, they never develop lungs or eyelids.
 Instead they retain their gills and fins as adults and so must stay underwater permanently.
-This is called being “perennibranchiate” or “pedogenesis.”
+This condition is referred to as “perennibranchiate.”

 Axolotls are fantastic at regeneration, meaning that they can regrow new body parts if the originals are damaged or destroyed completely.
 They are so good at regrowing limbs that they are often raised captive and then used by scientists to study just how regeneration works, with an eye toward regenerating injured human tissue.